Henryjiepanli/Jiepanli_Henry.github.io/_pages/about.md

 Naoto Yokoya, Member, IEEE, Shutao Li, Fellow, IEEE, Jocelyn Chanussot, Fellow, IEEE, and Danfeng Hong, Senior Member, IEEE

-Submitted to IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing (**JSTARS**), 2025.
+IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing (**JSTARS**), 2025.

 - **Introduction**:  In this paper, we provide a comprehensive overview of the MMSeg-YREB challenge, detailing the methodological designs of the Top 3 solutions and making available an open-source codebase for their implementations, along with the multimodal semantic segmentation dataset.
 - **Key words**: Artificial Intelligence, Benchmark, Challenge, Deep Learning, Land Cover, Large-Scale, Multimodal, Remote Sensing, Semantic Segmentation, WHISPERS, YREB.